3 Types Of Nuclear Radiation

 Interactions with Matter:

 Gamma rays interact with matter through several processes, including the photoelectric effect, Compton scattering, and pair production.
-These interactions can lead to ionization, albeit less frequently per unit distance compared to charged particles like alpha and beta.
-However, because gamma rays are highly penetrating, they can deposit their energy deep within materials, posing a significant hazard.
+Think about it: these interactions can lead to ionization, albeit less frequently per unit distance compared to charged particles like alpha and beta.
+That said, because gamma rays are highly penetrating, they can deposit their energy deep within materials, posing a significant hazard.
 This is why substantial shielding is necessary to protect against gamma radiation.

 Comparing the Three Types of Nuclear Radiation